JMcK4529/golden_square_challenges/codebases/battleships/notes/recipe.md

 I would like ships to be constrained to be on the board
 ```
 ~~Not yet implemented.~~
+~~Implemented in Game.place_ship method, not yet handled in UserInterface.~~
-Implemented in Game.place_ship method.
+Implemented in Game.place_ship method and exception handling implemented in UserInterface.

 ```
 As a player
 So that I can have a coherent game
 I would like ships to be constrained not to overlap
 ```
-Not yet implemented.
+~~Not yet implemented.~~
+Implemented in Game.place_ship method, not yet handled in UserInterface.

 ```
 As a player